About worms in kids

 Treatments for worms in kids

-Threadworms in kids are easy to treat and are usually not serious.
+Threadworms in kids are easy to treat and usually aren’t serious.

-Your doctor will probably tell you to take antiparasitic tablets, which you can get over the counter from a pharmacy.
-These tablets usually work after one or two single doses.
+Your GP will probably tell you to give your child a dose of antiparasitic tablets, which you can get over the counter from a pharmacy.
+Your child usually needs to repeat the dose after two weeks to make sure all the worms are gone.

-If your child is diagnosed with threadworms, you should treat everyone in the family with antiparasitic tablets.
+If your child is diagnosed with threadworms, you should treat everyone in the household with antiparasitic tablets too.
 This stops the spread of worms between family members.
-It’s also a good idea to keep your child home from school while he has worms, to stop worms spreading to other children.
+It’s also a good idea to keep your child home from school or child care while she has worms, to stop worms spreading to other children.

 Unfortunately, the eggs spread easily and it’s common for infections to come back.